rgrgrg18/pastebin_cpy/README.md

 ----

-* Copy our repository and after that create a file `config.h` in the bot folder.
-And put the token of your telegram bot in this file `Token = <YOUR_TOKEN>`
+* Copy our repository and after that open `bot/config.h` and change the parameters according to the sample

+* Change file CMakeLists.txt if necessary

 * Create your buid directory and navigate there